-As the COVID-19 coronavirus outbreak continues into 2021, things continue to be extremely challenging for neurological charities, as well as for the people we support in Scotland.
+Now that we are in the third year of the pandemic, in 2022, things continue to be extremely challenging for neurological charities, as well as for the people we support in Scotland.

 Issues like fundraising, the health and wellbeing of staff and volunteers, and finding new ways to continue to provide our services are some of the concerns that neurological charities will be facing in the coming weeks and months.
 At the same time, we continue to respond to the huge pressures that coronavirus will place on all the other vital services that people with neurological conditions and their families need.